How To Dispose Treated Timber Properly

 3. Birdhouse

 Build a cute birdhouse for your feathered friends in the garden with your old wood scraps.
-It’s pretty straightforward and the birds will love you for it!
-But before using pressure treated lumber for any DIY project, ensure that you know what kind to use.
+It’s pretty straightforward, and the birds will love you for it!
+But before using pressure-treated lumber for any DIY project, ensure you know what kind to use.

 Final Words